CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 1. Open the Inference page and review the research-use warning.
 2. Select a model and read its exact status reason, revision, adapter, loader, and declared output sections.
 Only `ready` models can run.
 3. Add no more than the model-specific image limit and enter clinical context only when the selected contract supports it.
 4. Choose a generation profile, submit the images, and poll the background job until completion or cancellation.
+Use Cancel generation when an active request should stop.
 5. Edit the declared raw report, Findings, and/or Impression fields only; inspect returned provenance before copying or exporting.
 Changing model, images, or profile clears the existing draft.

 Expected result: